roby2014/virtual-board-vhdl/readme.md

 <img src="./assets/final_goal.drawio.png">

-*(It's not an emulator since it won't emulate 100% real hardware)*
+*(It's not an emulator since it does not emulate 100% real hardware)*

+## Quick overview

-## VPI
+## VHDL Simulation

 The VHDL simulation is done via [GHDL](https://github.com/ghdl/ghdl), which runs a [`.vpi`](https://en.wikipedia.org/wiki/Verilog_Procedural_Interface) module built by `g++`.
+The module interacts with the VHDL simulation via `libghdl` shared library.

-We can access the simulation signals values via a websocket server, customize board IO pins and also assign signals to those pins, [read more about the VPI module here](https://github.com/roby2014/virtual-board-vhdl/tree/main/vhdl_vpi).
+We can manipulate the simulation signals values via a websocket server, customize board IO pins and also assign signals to those pins, [read more about the VPI module here](https://github.com/roby2014/virtual-board-vhdl/tree/main/vhdl_vpi).

 ## UsbPort

-One of the goals is also to add compatibility with [UsbPort](https://github.com/roby2014/virtual-board-vhdl/tree/main/UsbPort), which is a "communication" method that allows manipulating VHDL circuit signals via a Kotlin/Java application.
+One of the goals is also to add compatibility with [UsbPort](https://github.com/roby2014/virtual-board-vhdl/tree/main/UsbPort), which is a library that allows manipulating VHDL circuit signals via a Kotlin/Java application.
+This is done via a HTTP server running alongside the VPI.

-## Board UI
+## Board UI (static)

 Since it has a websocket server, it won't be hard to display signals in a "pretty" way to the user.

-[Here (gui_interface)](https://github.com/roby2014/virtual-board-vhdl/tree/main/gui_interface) is a quick UI prototype built with C++ to show what a board interface can look like.
+[Here (fpga_static_ui_example)](https://github.com/roby2014/virtual-board-vhdl/tree/main/fpga_static_ui_example) is a quick UI prototype built with HTML+CSS+JS to show what a board interface can look like.

+## Board UI (dynamic)
+The good approach would be to create a UI that reads `board.json` and creates a UI with IO signals depending on what pins the config file has.
+The board should be also customizable via a config file.

 ## Credits
 - [GHDL](https://github.com/ghdl/ghdl) - VHDL 2008/93/87 simulator